- What is the difference between Neigh-Lox original and Neigh-Lox Advanced?

 Weaning is a stressful period for foals as they transition from a milk-based diet to one based largely on forage and grain.
 Environmental changes may also induce stress, as weanlings are alternated from pasture to stall confinement or from one pasture to another.

 - How can Neigh-Lox help horses in training?

-Neigh-Lox supports a normal stomach environment, and reduces the risk of ulceration and the health problems that come with them.
+Neigh-Lox supports a normal stomach environment.
 When a horse feels well, it eats better, trains better, races better, and shows better.

 - Can Neigh-Lox be given to any horse?

 Yes.
 Horses of all ages, from foals to seniors, can be offered Neigh-Lox.
 Neigh-Lox is also safe for pregnant and nursing mares.
 For foals under 6 months of age, consult your veterinarian on administration rate.

 - I read recently that Neigh-Lox stops cribbing.
 I have a cribber, so I am interested in knowing if this is true.

 In a study conducted by the University of Bristol in the United Kingdom, scientists evaluated the effectiveness of Neigh-Lox on decreasing the incidence of cribbing in foals.
 The trial concluded that the degree of ulceration had diminished considerably in crib-biting foals that had received Neigh-Lox and that cribbing behavior decreased.